samuelowino/regression/README.md

 ### Prerequisites

-- Java 17 or higher
+- Java 21 or higher
 - Maven 3.8 or higher
-- PostgreSQL 13 or higher (or your preferred database)
+- SQLite 3 (or your preferred database)
 - Docker (optional, for containerized deployment)

 ### Local Development Setup